huggingface/blog/pretraining-bert.md

 <figure class="image table text-center m-0 w-full">
   <img src="assets/99_pretraining_bert/tensorboard.png" alt="Tensorboard Logs"/>
 </figure>

-_This [experiment](https://huggingface.co/philschmid/bert-base-uncased-2022-habana-test-6) ran for 60k steps_
+_This [experiment](https://huggingface.co/philschmid/bert-base-uncased-2022-habana-test-6) ran for 60k steps._

 In our `hyperparameters` we defined a `max_steps` property, which limited the pre-training to only `100_000` steps.
 The `100_000` steps with a global batch size of `256` took around 12,5 hours.